-On 3 January 2017, the Council of the American Astronomical Society approved a new education strategy, summarized in the Final Report of the AAS 2016 Task Force on Education (additional Task Force information can be found here).
+On 3 January 2017, the AAS Council (now Board of Trustees) approved a new education strategy, summarized in the Final Report of the AAS 2016 Task Force on Education (additional Task Force information can be found here).
 In that report, four broad themes were identified that unify what the AAS can and should promote for its membership via its education-related activities:

 - Engagement of members and nonmembers with both foundational and new astronomical ideas and data, and in both formal and informal settings.

 - Communication and networking to connect people with a wide variety of expertise, so that they can pursue coordinated efforts in education.

 - Mentoring at all career stages, both to receive high-quality mentoring and to be trained in how to provide it.